 If you already have a Sherline benchtop mill, then Sherline also sells the mechanical and electronic components to convert into a benchtop CNC mill.

 This CNC mill comes as a kit and needs to be assembled before you can use it.
 Of course, the manual for Sherline is as detailed as they come.

-The company Sherline products inc is based in Vista, CA, and has been in operation since 1974 and all their products are designed, manufactured, and assembled in their factory in California.
+The company Sherline products inc is based in Vista, CA, and has been in operation since 1974.
+All their products are designed, manufactured, and assembled in their factory in California.

 Sherline offers a 1-year warranty on their product, provided it's not used for production work.